 Talking about the battery, the phone comes with a big 4500mAh cell, which should last a day even on moderate to heavy use.
 Don’t quote me on that because we still haven’t tested it ourselves yet.
 A big battery needs a better charging mechanism too, right?
 Well, the POCO X2 comes with a 27W charger on the box.
 Nice!

-And continuing the saga of comparison, POCO claims that the 27W charger of the POCO X2 charges its bigger 4500mAh faster at 68 minutes compared to Realme X2’s 30W VOOC flash charger charging the phone’s smaller 4000mAh battery in 76 minutes. bruh!
+Also, POCO claims that the 27W charger of the POCO X2 charges its bigger 4500mAh faster at 68 minutes compared to Realme X2’s 30W VOOC flash charger charging the phone’s smaller 4000mAh battery in 76 minutes. bruh!
 I can’t wait to see if it’ll really stand up to its claims in real-life tests.

 POCO X2 Specifications